Anthonypaige/investnurenergy/src/content/post/whats-the-home-clean-energy-credit.md

 ---
 publishDate: 2023-11-12T00:00:00Z
-title: What is the Residential Clean Energy Credit?
+title: What's the Home Clean Energy Credit?
 excerpt: The Residential Clean Energy Credit is more than just a tax incentive; it's a catalyst for change in the way we approach energy in our homes.
 image: https://github.com/Anthonypaige/investnurenergy/blob/main/public/images/cover-art/HCE-1-cover-art.png?raw=true
 category: Home Clean Energy Credit